lukecav/awesome-wp-speed-up/README.md

 * [Query Monitor](https://wordpress.org/plugins/query-monitor/) - Query Monitor is a debugging plugin for anyone developing with WordPress.
 * [Debug Bar](https://wordpress.org/plugins/debug-bar/) - Adds a debug menu to the admin bar that shows query, cache, and other helpful debugging information.

+## NGNIX and Varnish Control Plugins
+* [Ngnix Helper](https://wordpress.org/plugins/nginx-helper/) - Add greater control for purging NGNIX cache if using for page caching.
+* [Varnish HTTP Purge](https://wordpress.org/plugins/varnish-http-purge/) - Varnish HTTP Purge sends a PURGE request to the URL of a page or post every time it it modified.
+* [WP Super Cache nginx.conf example](https://github.com/vstoykovbg/nginx.conf-examples/blob/master/wp-super-cache-nginx.conf.md) - Example configuration for Nginx and WordPress with WP Super Cache plugin.
+* [Rocket-Nginx](https://github.com/maximejobin/rocket-nginx) - Rocket-Nginx is a Nginx configuration for the WordPress cache plugin WP-Rocket.

 Hope this was helpful.

 For any missing resources, please add them as issues. https://github.com/lukecav/awesome-wp-speed-up/issues